Housing & Residential Life

 The Office of Housing and Residential Life is committed to assisting students locate suitable housing accommodations.
 Whether you’re interested in The Suites at Laker Landing or looking for an apartment off campus, our office is here as a resource for you as you consider your housing options.

 Living close to campus can be convenient and affordable, and can enrich your college experience here at FLCC.
-There are a wide range of housing opportunities to explore at FLCC.
+There is a wide range of housing opportunities to explore at FLCC.

 The Suites at Laker Landing are apartment-style student housing conveniently located next to FLCC’s nature trails, tennis courts and arboretum, and features lighted walkways to FLCC’s main building.
 Enjoy the comfort of full kitchens, wireless Internet access, single occupancy bedrooms, in-building laundry, fitness facilities, lounge and study areas.